 Outfox the Market touts an “all the frills and low bills” approach as an energy provider.
-They have previously claimed that they bill their customers at wholesale prices, which nets them 0% profit on gas and electricity.
-It’s worth seeing if these bold claims still hold up under scrutiny.
+It has previously claimed that it bills its customers at wholesale rates, which nets them 0% profit on gas and electricity.

-This is an independent Outfox the Market review to help you decide if they are the company for you, based on the quality of their customer service and account management.
+Our Outfox the Market review is intended to help you decide if it's the provider for you based on the quality of their customer service and account management.
 You will also be able to find details on how their tariffs work so you can better compare them with other energy providers.

 Outfox the Market Review

 How competitive is Outfox the Market?
-We dive into the details of how they operate and what their customers say about them.
+We dive into the details of how the provider operates and what its customers have to say.

 1. Customer Service

 Energy companies live and die by the quality of their customer service and Outfox the Market is no exception.
-At The Switch, we see good customer service as focusing on response time, clarity and prevention.
+Good customer service means focusing on response time, clarity, and prevention of problems arising.
 How does Outfox the Market treat its customers?

 2. Tariffs and pricing